-About being a part of the GRACE Gala, she says, "I am helping in hopes that this organization can have a little fun in building up funds to help some of these families affected by this terrible disease.
-There is so much stress involved in fighting this disease emotionally, and financially so anything to help ease the strain is a true blessing to these families."
+About being a part of the GRACE Gala, she says, "I am helping in hopes that I can share my love of dance while helping earn funds to help some of these families affected by this terrible disease.
+I’ve seen the stress involved in fighting this disease emotionally, and financially so anything to help ease the strain is a true blessing to these families."

 Abby is a Kindergarten teacher at Jefferson Elementary, and her grandpa died from cancer when she was seven.
 About being a part of the GRACE Gala, she says, "Dancing has been a passion of mine since I was three years old.
 I also believe that the GRACE foundation is such a great organization in our community, and being asked to be a part of this foundation is very rewarding."